appeler/naampy/model_training/DATA.md

 split-membership, and source-code hashes.
 Privacy classification and publication intent are required declarations.
 Privacy classification is one of `private`, `restricted`, or `public`; publication intent is either `private_model_development` or `public_release_candidate`.
+Private and restricted artifacts are limited to private model development; a public release candidate must be classified public.
 The manifest stores portable artifact filenames rather than machine-specific absolute paths.
 Creating this aggregate artifact does not make the raw v3 cells suitable for public release.